-Arden Hills is a decidedly white-collar city, with fully 90.70% of the workforce employed in white-collar jobs, well above the national average.
+Arden Hills is a decidedly white-collar city, with fully 91.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Arden Hills is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Arden Hills who work in office and administrative support (12.95%), sales jobs (11.54%), and management occupations (11.51%).
+There are especially a lot of people living in Arden Hills who work in office and administrative support (12.88%), teaching (11.44%), and management occupations (11.14%).

 Of important note, Arden Hills is also a city of artists.
 Arden Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arden Hills’s character.

-A relatively large number of people in Arden Hills telecommute to their jobs.
-Overall, about 20.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.65% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Arden Hills is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Arden Hills really has some of the features that families look for when choosing a good community to raise children.
 Is Arden Hills perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Arden Hills is a somewhat ethnically-diverse city.
 The people who call Arden Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arden Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Arden Hills include Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Arden Hills include German, Norwegian, Swedish, Irish, and English.